 These experiential workshops, which began in the spring of 2017, will introduce participants to the use of structured democratic dialogue and the mapping of influence among the different factors contributing to a complex public issue, in order to help gain a deeper and more powerful understanding of that issue and a head start on addressing it.
 The first workshop focused on dependence on the automobile in the Treasure Valley.

-The second workshop, planned for late fall or winter 2017-18, will likely focus on the issue of affordable housing.

 The Neighborhood Game Boise